The Project Finance Law Review: Social Responsibility Risk

-The IFC Performance Standards.
-In 2006, the International Finance Corporation (the IFC) introduced its sustainability framework, incorporating a series of environmental and social performance standards (the IFC Performance Standards), building on its earlier safeguard policies.
+In 2006, the IFC introduced its sustainability framework, incorporating a series of environmental and social performance standards, building on its earlier safeguard policies.
 The sustainability framework and the IFC Performance Standards were substantially updated in 2012.
 The IFC uses the sustainability framework for its credit assessment and requires that its clients meet the IFC Performance Standards.
-Notwithstanding a single lender's policy requirement, the significant role of the IFC in funding projects in developing markets and the early adoption of such comprehensive requirements has meant that they have been highly influential as a framework for dealing with ESG risk.
-Notably, the IFC Performance Standards have influenced in various degrees other development banks' ESG policies and have formed the basis for the Equator Principles (discussed below).
+Although the IFC Performance Standards are just a single lender's policy requirement, the significant role of the IFC in funding projects in developing markets and the early adoption of such comprehensive requirements has meant that they have been highly influential as a framework for dealing with ESG risk.
+Notably, the IFC Performance Standards have influenced, to varying degrees, other development banks' ESG policies and have formed the basis for the Equator Principles.

 Under the Equator Principles, an EPFI will assess Category A and Category B projects with applicable standards for ESG matters.
-Except for projects in certain high-income OECD countries designated for these purposes (the Designated Countries), a project will be assessed against the IFC Performance Standards and the World Bank Group's Environmental, Health and Safety Guidelines.
+Except for projects in certain high-income Organisation for Economic Co-operation and Development countries designated for these purposes (the Designated Countries), a project will be assessed against the IFC Performance Standards and the World Bank Group's Environmental, Health and Safety Guidelines.
 In Designated Countries, the applicable standards are the relevant local law.
-The IFC Performance Standards cover a range of environmental issues, including resource efficiency and pollution prevention (Performance Standard 3) and biodiversity (Performance Standard 6).
+The IFC Performance Standards cover a range of environmental issues, including resource efficiency and pollution prevention14 as well as biodiversity.15

 The Equator Principles include a number of specific requirements for project SPVs in respect of analysis, assessment, monitoring and mitigation of environmental risk.
-Among other things, they require that the project SPV conduct a climate change risk assessment to identify and analyse potential adverse environmental and social risks for Category A and Category B projects and for all projects where combined scope 1 emissions (i.e., on-site emissions) and scope 2 emissions (i.e., emissions from generation of purchased energy) are expected to be more than 100,000 tonnes of CO₂ equivalent annually.
+Among other things, they require that the project SPV conduct a climate change risk assessment to identify and analyse potential adverse environmental and social risks for Category A and Category B projects, and for all projects where combined Scope 1 emissions (i.e., on-site emissions) and Scope 2 emissions (i.e., emissions from the generation of purchased energy) are expected to be equivalent to more than 100,000 tonnes of CO2 annually.
 The assessment is required to be aligned with the Recommendations of the Task Force on Climate-related Financial Disclosures.
-The requirements for the climate change risk assessment are set out in the Equator Principles, and include that the project SPV consider an alternatives analysis to evaluate options available to reduce project-related greenhouse gas emissions.
+The requirements for the climate change risk assessment are set out in the Equator Principles and include that the project SPV must consider an alternatives analysis to evaluate options available to reduce project-related greenhouse gas emissions.
 The Equator Principles also require that the project SPV develop and maintain an Environmental and Social Management System to identify, assess and manage risks and impacts in respect of the project on an ongoing basis.
 If necessary, an Equator Principles Action Plan to bring the project into line with the applicable standards will also be required.

+Other market bodies have also published guidance and principles to drive standardisation in green and sustainable financing.
+The International Capital Markets Association administers the Green Bond Principles16 and Social Bond Principles,17 and the Loan Market Association, the Asia Pacific Loan Market Association, and the Loan Syndications and Trading Association have together published the Green Loan Principles,18 the Social Loan Principles19 and the Sustainability-linked Loan Principles.20 These principles are not specific to project financing, but can be adopted by the parties and applied to the financing terms of a project.
 While such standards do not carry the force of law, they encourage compliance by restricting access to finance and equity investments for projects that do not meet their requirements.
-Projects that cannot be financed will not go ahead, and those with easier access to finance will have lower finance costs, offsetting the additional compliance costs.
-Even if none of the arrangers or original funders on a project financing are themselves EPIs, arrangers will need to consider Equator Principles issues to facilitate syndication of the credit facilities.
-As increasing numbers of funders sign up to the Equator Principles, this indirect effect will become increasingly material.
+Projects that cannot be financed will not go ahead and those with easier access to finance will have lower finance costs, offsetting the additional compliance costs for sponsors.
+Arrangers and original funders on a project financing will also need to consider the application of these standards to facilitate syndication of the credit facilities.
+As increasing numbers of funders sign up to the Equator Principles and other relevant standards, this indirect effect will become increasingly material.

-Standards such as those described above have been criticised as 'green washing', and a way to cover up environmentally damaging activities by ticking a compliance box without tackling the underlying issues.
-Cases against the IFC, such as Jam show that even those institutions at the forefront of these developments can fall short of their ideals.
-However, these standards do provide a framework for governance against which project parties can be held accountable.
-This is particularly relevant where there is an absence of regulation, as is often the case in developing markets.
+Standards such as those described above have been criticised as 'greenwashing', a way to cover up environmentally damaging activities by ticking a compliance box without tackling the underlying issues.
+Cases against the IFC such as Jam show that even those institutions at the forefront of these developments can fall short of their ideals.
+However, these standards provide a framework for governance against which project parties can be held accountable.
+This is particularly relevant where there is an absence of comprehensive regulation, as is often the case in developing markets.